 Organizations run Joyous campaigns to solve a known challenge or problem.
-A Joyous campaign is used to gather ideas, identify blockers, and finally uncover gaps in knowledge.
+A Joyous campaign is used to gather ideas, identify blockers, and determine required resources.

 While organizations usually do know what their challenges and problems are, they usually don't have a prioritised list of actions to solve for them.